TobyWillmott/AQA_actual_project/README.md

+To run my project:

+Check if the database has been created
-To run my project you must first create the databse by running the create database file Ensure that all the driver files are connnected
-Then run the write to database file
+If not run the create database file, check all the driver files are connected, then run the write to database file if it has been created alsready install driver files

 finally run the TkApplication file